History & Board of Directors

 Perhaps Sorantin’s greatest accomplishment was the establishment of the San Antonio Chamber Music Society in 1943.
 He gathered together a nucleus of prominent music lovers to launch the Society.
 The first concerts were held in the West Wing of the Municipal Auditorium.
 Founding members provided oriental rugs and other furnishings to create the proper setting for the programs.
 Guest artists quickly grew from local to regional to national and international in prominence.

 Over the past eighty-plus years the Society has presented the premier ensembles of the 20th century.
 Legendary names such as the Academy of St. Martin in the Fields, the Paganini, Borodin, Amadeus, Juilliard, Guarneri, Takacs, Emerson, and St. Lawrence String Quartets appear across more than a half-century of programs.
 Very often, the Society introduced rising young ensembles early in their careers, such as the Pacifica String Quartet, Danish String Quartet, Ebène Quartet, Jupiter String Quartet, Dover String Quartet, Parker String Quartet and, most recently, the Merz Trio and the Isidore String Quartet.
-The Society also embraces diversity in our programming – some of our most welcome guests include the Imani Winds, Guitarist Sharon Isbin, Chanticleer, Apollo’s Fire, Kenari Saxophone Quartet, Voces8, Akropolis Reed Quintet, American Brass Quintet, Les Amies Trio, New York Woodwind Quintet, Red Priest, Assad Guitar Duo, and Sandbox Percussion.
+The Society also embraces diversity in our programming – some of our most welcome guests include the Imani Winds, Guitarist Sharon Isbin, Chanticleer, Apollo’s Fire, Kenari Saxophone Quartet, Voces8, Akropolis Reed Quintet, American Brass Quintet, Les Amies Trio, New York Woodwind Quintet, Red Priest, Assad Guitar Duo, Sandbox Percussion, and Viva Tango!

 Our mission of bringing world-class Chamber Music to San Antonio and the surrounding area continues.
 All our concerts are recorded for later broadcast on National Public Radio’s Performance Today and on our local Texas Public Radio all-classical station KPAC.